BAfsharmanesh/quera_mine_problem/README.md

 ## ⛏️ My Solution <a name = "my_solution"></a>
 Since the competition is about object detection, so I have used Faster R-CNN architucture, which can accurately and quickly predict the locations of different objects.
+Also, there is a [notebook](notebooks/notebook.ipynb) file that is ready to use.
 Two separate Faster R-CNN models are used to identify rocks and woods.
 The following settings have also been used for modeling: <br />
 - **Hyperparameter**: I used hyperOpt to optimize the these parameters, Lrearning rate, momentum, weight_decay, and batch size.
 These are my space for both models: